alspirichev/RxExamples/QuickTodo App/Pods/NSObject+Rx/Readme.md

 It'll work just like a property: when the instance is deinit'd, the `DisposeBag` gets disposed.
 It's also a read/write property, so you can use your own, too.

+If you want to add a DisposeBag to an Object that does not inherit from NSObject, you can also implement the protocol `HasDisposeBag`, and you're good to go.
+This protocol provides a default DisposeBag called `disposeBag`.

 Installing
 ----------